CVENT

 Defining the Problem & Scope

-1. Problem Discovery Workshop: I presented my research, which guided the cross-functional team to a single, unified problem statement.
+1. Problem Discovery Workshop: I planned and facilitated a problem-discovery workshop with product, research, and design partners to collaboratively define the problem statement, success metrics, and constraints.
+I presented my research, which guided the cross-functional team to a single, unified problem statement.

 Screenshot of the Problem Discovery workshop in FigJam